VI. Housing, Services and Events

-- For in-person programs offered by University Housing and Residence Life staff, University Housing and Residence Life staff and all residents will be expected to adhere to physical distancing or masking.
+- For in-person programs offered by University Housing and Residence Life staff, University Housing and Residence Life staff and all residents are no longer required to adhere to physical distancing or masking.
 But, University Housing and Residence Life staff may enforce in high-risk situations.

 - Virtual programs or meetings will be offered for those residents wishing to participate in residence life programming while in the comfort and safety of their own room.

-- Recognizing the special circumstances in student housing, testing protocols may be developed for residents and employees to respond to instances of COVID-19 in a timely manner.
+- Recognizing the special circumstances in student housing, testing protocols will be developed for residents and employees to respond to instances of COVID-19 in a timely manner.

-- Isolation/quarantine protocols that comply with DOH guidance (i.e., what to do if you test positive for COVID-19 (PDF), a person at your worksite tests positive for COVID-19 (PDF), or you have been tested for COVID-19 (PDF)) are in development for residents or employees who test positive or have been notified of close contact with a positive COVID-19 case.
+- Isolation/quarantine protocols that comply with DOH guidance (i.e., what to do if you test positive for COVID-19, a person at your worksite tests positive for COVID-19, or information about testing for COVID-19) are in place for residents or employees who test positive or have been notified of close contact with a positive COVID-19 case.

 Health and Safety